jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Introduction/Features.md

 Persistence Storage: Cloud Disk Service provides Native Container Instance and Native Container Pod with persistence storage with low latency and high reliability.

-Cloud Disk Service and its snapshot: cloud disk service provides customers with two types of cloud disks of Premium Hdd Cloud Disk and SSD Cloud Disk.
+Cloud Disk Service and its snapshot: Cloud Disk Service has General SSD Disk, Performance SSD Disk, Capacity HDD Cloud Disk for customers to choose.
 It supports to set capacity of Cloud Disk Service as required and the capacity can be expanded at any time to satisfy the rapid increase of business.
 In addition, Cloud Disk Service provide function of make snapshot that can further satisfy data backup, batch deployment, rapid restore and other demand scenarios

 **Networking**